What are weeds?

 You can identify it through its prolific, small, heart-shaped leaves which tend to be larger at the top than the bottom of the plant.

-Recognised by the Greeks and Romans as an early "super food" for its nutritional and medicinal value, chickweed is particularly high in minerals, particularly potassium, without which chickens will fail to thrive.
+Recognised by the Greeks and Romans as an early "super food" for its nutritional and medicinal value, chickweed is particularly high in minerals, especially potassium, without which chickens will fail to thrive.

 It's also high in Vitamins A, B complex, and C, all of which are essential for normal growth.
 They're also an immune system boost.